-The profession and practices of Customer Success Management are rapidly evolving as an ever wider range of companies set up their own teams worldwide.
+The profession and practices of Customer Success continue to evolve as an ever wider range of companies set up their own teams worldwide.
 The role that was once primarily found in the SaaS/Cloud B2B sector has expanded far beyond to any company whose business model depends upon customer relationship retention and expansion.

-More focused research was done in 2014, 2015, 2016 and in 2017 on how companies were defining their customer success strategies and efforts, the process/workflow of their CS teams and on the state of their Customer Success Technology Suites.
+More focused research was done in 2014 and thereafter on how companies were defining their customer success strategies and efforts, the process/workflow of their CS teams and on the state of their Customer Success Technology Suites.

 Now conducted by the Customer Success Association as part of its Customer Success Standards Initiative, the research continues with a new focus: to explore the potential of the global Customer Success Ecosystem.